Burial or Graveside Services

 With expansion in mind the Slavin Family purchased the business of Bell Funeral Chapel from the Armstrong family in September of 2004.
 They would run the Bell Funeral Chapel in East Vancouver for two years until the property was sold to make way for a new development.
 It was at this time that Bell Funeral Chapel merged with Burnaby Funeral Directors to become the new Bell & Burnaby Funeral Chapel in North Burnaby.

 Bell & Burnaby Funeral Chapel continues the tradition of exceptional service with compassion, dignity and respect.
-Our full time staff includes; Tony Slavin, General Manager; Aaron Morrison, Manager; Devan Wilkie, Assistant Manager; Russ Laturnus, Funeral Director and Embalmer; Melanie Axford, Funeral Director and Embalmer; and Victoria Cippiciani, Office Administrator.
+Our full time staff includes; Tony Slavin, General Manager; Shane Dickson, Manager; Devan Wilkie, Assistant Manager; Dean Buchignani, Funeral Director and Embalmer; Melanie Axford, Funeral Director and Embalmer; Graham Steen, Funeral Director and Paige Tesluck, Office Administrator.
 We are a proud member of the Funeral Service Association of B.C., Funeral Service Association of Canada and the Better Business Bureau.

 Grieving doesn't always end with the funeral: subscribe to our free daily grief support email program, designed to help you a little bit every day, by filling out the form below.